Modelling Change

 }

-One of the driving forces behind this was also to allow for easier unit testing - I won't include them in this post but if you are interested head over to the repo and check them out.
+The above enum covers all the cases.
+As you can see, there are more cases to express failure states than success states.
+One of the driving forces behind this was also to enable easier unit testing.
+I won't include them in this post, but if you are interested, head over to the repository and take a look.

 Changes